-I was serving as Director of Public Policy for Blue Shield of California and had discovered a scheme by the organization to evade its obligations as a nonprofit and privatize billions of dollars in community assets.
+While serving as Director of Public Policy for Blue Shield of California I discovered a scheme by the organization to evade its obligations as a nonprofit and privatize billions of dollars in community assets.

 I protested internally, even taking my objections to the CEO, but he dismissed them.
 So in 2015, after 12 years with Blue Shield, I resigned and began exposing the privatization plan and other ways the insurer wrongs the public and policyholders.